 What is OpenVPN and how does it work with EdgeRouter X?

 OpenVPN is a secure VPN protocol that creates an encrypted tunnel between a client device and your EdgeRouter X. On EdgeRouter X, you configure a server instance to accept connections from remote clients and optionally to route traffic between sites.
 It works by using certificates to authenticate clients, encrypting data, and following the routes you push from the server to clients.
+How to open vpn in microsoft edge 2026

 Can EdgeRouter X run an OpenVPN server?